 The temperatures which can be achieved with a wood fire and a blowpipe or bellows are relatively low compared to the temperatures modern furnaces can reach.
 This early moderate heat treatment doesn’t differ much from the temperatures corundum crystals are subjected to in the earth’s crust, making the distinction between treated and untreated stones more difficult.

 Heat treatment of diamonds commonly occurs after irradiation treatment.
-This happens to stabilize and alter the color obtained by the high energy bombardment.
+This happens to stabilize and alter the color obtained by the high-energy bombardment.
 The term used for this treatment is named annealing.
-For more information about this we refer you to our irradiation article.

-In 1969 Russian researchers reported that heating diamonds which were subjected to high pressures could alter their color.
+In 1969 Russian researchers reported that heating diamonds that were subjected to high pressures could alter their color.
 This High Pressure, High-Temperature treatment, abbreviated to HPHT deserves its own section in this wiki.

 Brownish or grayish Zoisite can be heated to become blue-purple zoisite, better known as Tanzanite.
 The blue variety was first found in Tanzania in 1967 and shortly thereafter it was discovered that the unattractive brown and gray varieties heated to blue.